Ashrynne/dewit-app/README.md

-The To-Do List Web App is a simple, yet effective tool to manage your daily tasks.
+# To-Do List Web App

+A simple, yet effective tool to manage your daily tasks.

-Features
+## Features

-Add new tasks
-Mark tasks as completed
-Delete tasks
+- **Add new tasks**: Easily create new tasks and add them to your list.
+- **Mark tasks as completed**: Track your progress by marking tasks as done.
+- **Delete tasks**: Remove tasks that are no longer needed.
-Tasks are saved to Local Storage, so they persist even after closing the browser Technologies Used
+- **Tasks are saved to Local Storage**: Your tasks will persist even after closing the browser.

-HTML
-CSS
-JavaScript
+## Technologies Used

+- **HTML**: For structuring the content.
+- **CSS**: For styling the application.
+- **JavaScript**: For adding interactivity and managing tasks.

-License
+## License

-This project is licensed under the MIT License
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).